RoylerMarichal/Laravel-Livewire-StarterKit-TALL-stack/README.md

 - Install packages: composer install
 - Modify the .env file with the data of your database and mail
 - Generate the key, Run in the console: php artisan key:generate
-- Run migrations & seeders
+- Run migrations & seeders, Run in the console: php artisan migrate --seed
-- Run in the console php artisan optimize
+- Run in the console: php artisan optimize
+- Run in the console: npm install
-- Run in the npm run production console
+- Run in the console: npm run prod
 - Enjoy!